rmcanany/SolidEdgeHousekeeper/README.md

 `Custom` properties are ones that you create, probably in a template.
 Solid Edge also creates some Custom properties for you.
 These include `Exposed Variables` and output from the `Inspect > Physical Properties` command.
 The custom property names can be in any language.
 (In theory, at least -- not tested at this time.
 Not sure about the Solid Edge entries either.)

 If you made a customized property list, the `Property Set` will be populated automatically.
-Unless you added it manually that is, in that case you'll have to select the appropriate one.
+Unless you added it manually, that is, in which case you'll have to select the appropriate one.

 **Comparison**